kibook/s1kd-tools/tools/s1kd-uom/README.md

 Conversion formula variables (-e)
 ---------------------------------

+When specifying a formula for conversion, the following variables can be
+used:

+`$pi`
+The constant π

+`$value`
+The original quantity value

-When specifying a formula for conversion, the variable `$value` represents the original quantity value.
-For example, the formula to convert between degrees Fahrenheit and degrees Celsius can be given as
+For example, the formula to convert degrees to radians can be given as
 follows:

-`($value - 32) * (5 div 9)`
+`$value * ($pi div 180)`

-In additions to this, the following common variables can be used:

--   `$pi`

 EXAMPLES
 ========